 Carbon Black is an industrial material that most people have never heard of, but it is found everywhere.
 It is strong, dense, and very light.
 This high tech product is found in products from tires to clothing to plastic.
 It is used to color products, as well as to make them stronger and longer lasting.
+In our interview with Jack Clem, he explained how they are making an impact with this bold idea of using carbon black technology in producing lithium batteries.

 In this exclusive video, Jack Clem discusses the business side of carbon black.
 As one of the world’s leaders in carbon black production, one of the big three, Clem is perfectly situated to explain how carbon black is finding its way into more products every day.